iamselimj/iamselimj/README.md

 After that I learned a bit of javascript and directly move on to Typescript.
 I learned React, Tailwindcss & Nextjs on the fly.
 Most crazy short learning curve.
 Best DX ever.

-The I learned about backend, APIs, auth, storage, databases (mainly postgresql), ORMs (prisma, drizzle).
+Then I learned about backend, APIs, auth, storage, databases (mainly postgresql), ORMs (prisma, drizzle).

 I'm not that bad but I'm still not a professional.
 So I just keep working, becoming better, learning & practicing, more & more.